GheistLycis/Financial-Table/README.md

 -> Backend's default port is 8000 and Frontend's default port is 4200.

 -> DB tables will be automatically created upon Backend's first init.
-To populate your DB with kickstarter sample data simply signup to the site and run the uncommented queries in ```populate_db``` sql file.
+New users will have kickstarter data created automatically upon signup.
+To populate your DB with more kickstater data simply run the queries in ```populate_db``` SQL file.